Shmuel Bornsztain (second Sochatchover rebbe): Early life

 In 1874 Bornsztain married Yuta Leah Litmanowicz, the daughter of Rabbi Eliezer Lipman Litmanowicz, who was the son-in-law of the first Radomsker Rebbe, Rabbi Shlomo Rabinowicz (the Tiferes Shlomo), and a dedicated Kotzker Hasid.
 Unlike the prevailing custom of moving in with or near his father-in-law, the newlywed Bornsztain chose to live near his father, Rabbi Avrohom, in Krośniewice, and followed him to the towns of Nasielsk and Sochaczew (Sochatchov) when the latter assumed the leadership of those communities.
 In Sochatchov, Bornsztain and his family lived in a separate house in the center of the city and earned a living from a wine store run by an associate.
 Bornsztain and his wife had two sons, Dovid and Chanoch Henoch.

 In 1891, Rabbi Avrohom sent his son to Palestine to purchase land for a Hasidic colony.
 However, the Turkish ban on selling land to foreigners prevented him from accomplishing this goal.

 Bornsztain's wife died on 24 November 1901 (13 Kislev 5662).
-He remarried to Mirel Shapiro, daughter of Rabbi Moshe Nathan Kahana-Shapiro, Rav of Kshoynz, in 1903.
+He remarried to Mirel Shapiro, daughter of Rabbi Moshe Nathan Kahana-Shapiro, Rav of Kshoynz, in 1903 and Golda Kahana-Shapiro née Szydłowski who was a descendant of Judah Leib ben Isaac.